Jim Johnson (baseball, born 1983): Detroit Tigers

 On August 5, 2014, Johnson signed a minor-league contract with the Detroit Tigers.
 On August 16, the Tigers called up Johnson to the main roster.
 To make room on the 25-man roster, the Tigers optioned Melvin Mercedes back to Triple-A Toledo, and to make room on the 40-man roster, the Tigers designated Kevin Whelan for assignment.
 Johnson made his debut for the Tigers on August 17 against the Seattle Mariners, coming in to pitch the sixth inning and allowing two hits, three runs, one walk, and one strikeout in 2/3 innings.
 In 16 games with the Tigers, he was 1–0 with a 6.92 ERA.

 Atlanta Braves

-Johnson signed a one–year contract worth $1.6 million with the Atlanta Braves on December 3, 2014.
+On December 3, 2014, Johnson signed a one–year contract worth $1.6 million with the Atlanta Braves.
 Johnson, who had been the set-up man for most of the year, was called on to be the closer after Jason Grilli was injured on July 11, two days before the All-Star break.
 In 49 games, he was 2–3 with nine saves and a 2.25 ERA.